© Blausasc VTT

 When out and about on the trails, here's a checklist of what you will need:

-- Water - One of the biggest problems in this region is the heat.
+- Water - One of the biggest problems you'll experience in this region is the heat.
 Fit two bottle cages to your bike and take 750ml bottles containing electrolyte drinks.

 - Sun Cream - Don't forget that summer is very hot here, which means you will burn quicker than at home.